Jochem77/HariFun_166_Morphing_Clock/README.md

 I added scrolling text and changed the code so the morphing of all digits animate on the same time.
 There's also a web interface where you can change the scrolling text and the color of the edge and scrolling text.
 Change color the digits is not yet working.
 Scrolling text can have [DDD], [DDDD], [MMM], [MMMM] and [DATUM].
 All date strings are in Dutch.

+Code is not yet optimized and still contains debugging code.